liuxunorg/submarine-site/src/contribution/contributions.md

 ## Testing a Pull Request
 You can also test and review a particular Pull Request.
 Here are two useful ways.

-* Using a utility provided from Zeppelin.
+* Using a utility provided from Submarine.

     ```
     dev/test_zeppelin_pr.py [# of PR]